Perthshire Advertiser: Printing

-Originally printed at the printing office in the Kings' Arms Close, High Street Perth, adjacent to the municipal buildings, Llike all Scottish and Universal/Media Scotland newspapers, the PA used to be printed locally, but in the mid-1990s the printing of all of their Scottish titles was centralised at a new custom-built plant at Blantyre.
+Originally printed at the printing office in the Kings' Arms Close, off Perth's High Street, adjacent to the municipal buildings, like all Scottish and Universal/Media Scotland newspapers, the PA used to be printed locally, but in the mid-1990s the printing of all of their Scottish titles was centralised at a new custom-built plant at Blantyre.
 Editions of its newspapers and guides were transferred to being printed in Merseyside in 2016.
-The PA's Perth office was formerly housed at 36-38 Tay Street.
+The PA's Perth office was formerly housed at 36–38 Tay Street.